timescale/prometheus-postgresql-adapter/README.md

-# **NOTICE: THIS PROJECT HAS BEEN SUPERSEDED BY TIMESCALE-PROMETHEUS**
+# **NOTICE: THIS PROJECT HAS BEEN SUPERSEDED BY PROMSCALE**

-This project has been superseded by [Timescale-Prometheus](https://github.com/timescale/timescale-prometheus).
+This project has been superseded by [Promscale](https://github.com/timescale/Promscale).
-Like this project, Timescale-Prometheus allows easy storage of Prometheus metrics in TimescaleDB + Postgres, but also offers: automatic partitioning, native compression (typically 95% storage savings), native data retention policies, full SQL and PromQL, and more.
+Like this project, Promscale allows easy storage of Prometheus metrics in TimescaleDB + Postgres, but also offers: automatic partitioning, native compression (typically 95% storage savings), native data retention policies, full SQL and PromQL, and more.

-You can find the new project at [https://github.com/timescale/timescale-prometheus](https://github.com/timescale/timescale-prometheus) and more details can be found in our [design document](https://tsdb.co/prom-design-doc).
+You can find the new project at [https://github.com/timescale/promscale](https://github.com/timescale/promscale) and more details can be found in our [design document](https://tsdb.co/prom-design-doc).

 This project will continue only in maintenance mode.